 Johannes Stentoft Clausen has been working with Cable projects at Energinet for the last five years.
 For the last two years, as Head of Department, Power Lines.
 Prior to that, Johannes was Project Manager on Kriegers Flak OWF Cable project as well as on the Anholt OWF Exportcable repair.
 He has been responsible for several cable procurement projects and has been leading the initiative on having the first 132-150 kV frame agreement at Energinet.
 Prior to his employment at Energinet, he has been working in a ranges of positions in the power equipment supplier market, and in connection with this been working in the global wind market since the year 2000.

-Involved in Marketing and Product Development of cables of leading International Companies since 1995, participated and coordinated various Europacable WGs dealing with CPD/CPR since year 2000.
-He is actually the Convenor of the Europacable WG CPR Communication.
+He is involved in Marketing and Product Development of cables of leading International Companies since 1995 and participated and coordinated various Europacable WGs dealing with CPD/CPR since year 2000.
+He is currently the Convenor of the Europacable WG CPR Communication.

 Vitaly Meshchanov is Deputy General Director of Russian Cable Research and Development Institute (VNIIKP), Moscow.
 He has over 30 years’ experience in cable industry.
-He started in 1987 as foreman at cable factory Electroprovod and then after 7 years working in several management positions at the company he continued his career in Nokia-Maillefer (then Nextrom), working as project manager, sales manager.
-He was 15+ years a Head of Russian representative office of Maillefer.
-In beg.
-2017 he joined the VNIIKP as Deputy of General Director with responsibility for business development and international affairs.
-He held engineering degree from Moscow Power University in specialization of cable and insulation engineering.
+He started in 1987 as foreman at the cable factory Electroprovod and after 7 years working in several management positions at the company he continued his career with Nokia-Maillefer (then Nextrom), working as Project Manager, Sales Manager.
+He was Head of the Russian representative office of Maillefer for more than 15 years.
+In 2017 he joined VNIIKP as Deputy of General Director with responsibility for business development and international affairs.
+He holds an Engineering degree from Moscow Power University in specialization of cable and insulation engineering.
 During his career he graduated different courses and trainings including SDA Bocconi (Milan).